nsreeni07/Oscar/JOURNAL.md

 # April 13: Project Feedback and Redesign

-I received some important feedback today that made me rethink the direction of the project.
-The main concern was that the engineering challenge wasn't as strong as it could be since most of the work involved selecting and assembling commercially available parts rather than designing original components.

-After thinking about it, I agreed with the feedback and decided to redesign the project while keeping the main goal the same.
-OSCAR will still be an autonomous drone for NDVI agricultural mapping, but I'll be doing much more of the engineering myself.
-Instead of buying a pre-made frame, I'm going to design a custom 850 mm carbon fiber frame from scratch.
-I'm also considering designing a custom flight computer in the future if time allows, while continuing to look for ways to reduce the overall cost of the build.

-I also reran my thrust calculations to make sure my motor and propeller combination can safely lift the fully assembled drone.
-I compared the expected thrust against the estimated all-up weight, including the frame, motors, flight controller stack, battery, imaging payload, and all of the hardware.
-I used a minimum thrust-to-weight ratio of 2:1, while aiming for closer to 3:1 to provide enough performance and stability for reliable flight.
+From the feedback I got, the project should be made to have a more engineering approach since most of the work in the original design had been based on buying and assembling commercially available parts.
+Having considered the comments, I have resolved to modify my design of OSCAR such that the target will still remain autonomous NDVI agricultural mapping.
+In the revised design, there will be need to design an 850 mm carbon fiber drone chassis from scratch and maybe develop a custom flight controller at some point in the future.
+The design of the propulsion system will entail recomputation of the thrust to weight ratio for the full drone weight, which will include chassis, motors, electronics, batteries, and the imaging payload.

 [Updated Project Doc](https://docs.google.com/document/d/19ZpP3lER7y1khA4oXiPfYRFo_DdoW_JR/edit)